medialab/xan/README.md

 - `.psv` files will be understood as pipe-separated
 - `.cdx` files (an index file [format](https://iipc.github.io/warc-specifications/specifications/cdx-format/cdx-2015/) related to web archive) will be understood as space-separated and will have its magic bytes dropped
 - `.ndjson` & `.jsonl` files will be understood as tab-separated, headless, null-byte-quoted, so you can easily use them with `xan` commands (e.g. parsing or wrangling JSON data using the expression language to aggregate, even in parallel).
 If you need a more thorough conversion of newline-delimited JSON data, check out the `xan from -f ndjson` command instead.
-- `.vcf` files ([Variant Call Format](https://en.wikipedia.org/wiki/Variant_Call_Format)) from bioinformatics are also supported out of the box.
+- `.vcf` files ([Variant Call Format](https://en.wikipedia.org/wiki/Variant_Call_Format)) from bioinformatics are supported out of the box.
 They will be stripped of their header data and considered as tab-delimited.
+- `.gtf` & `.gff2` files ([Gene Transfert Format](https://en.wikipedia.org/wiki/Gene_transfer_format)) from bioinformatics are supported out of the box.
+They will be stripped of their header data and considered as headless & tab-delimited.
+- `.sam` files ([Sequence Alignment Map](https://en.wikipedia.org/wiki/SAM_(file_format))) from bioinformatics are supported out of the box.
+They will be stripped of their header data and considered as tab-delimited.

 Note that more exotic delimiters can always be handled using the ubiquitous `-d, --delimiter` flag.

-Some additional formats also supported must first be normalized using the `xan input` command.
-This is for instance the case for bioinformatics tabular data format such as VCF, GFF, GTF files.
+Some additional formats (e.g. `.gff`, `.gff3`) are also supported but must first be normalized using the `xan input` command because their cells must be trimmed or because they have comment lines to be skipped.

-Note also that UTF-8 BOMs will be stripped from the data when processed.
+Note also that UTF-8 BOMs ara always stripped from the data when processed.

 ### Compressed files